 Extra Ordinary Metal Orchestra by Chiara Luzzana for Alessi

-The Extra Odinary Metal unites Alessi’s manufacturing experience from the 1920’s with Italian goldsmith tradition in a collection of brass metal tableware pieces signed by renowned designers and presented through a unique musical performance.
+The Extra Ordinary Metal unites Alessi’s manufacturing experience from the 1920’s with Italian goldsmith tradition in a collection of brass metal tableware pieces signed by renowned designers and presented through a unique musical performance

 The “Extra Ordinary Metal Orchestra” performance by Chiara Luzzana is a real example of how Alessi challenges the impossible, daring to explore unusual strategies and forms of expression: the interpretation of precious design pieces through an ingenious language of dialogue creates a unique bonding with consumers.